liyunrui/anomaly_detection/README.md

 For more details, please see **src/main.py, src/util.py and src/config.py** to see how I generated features.

 - Thirdly, build the predictive modeling to predict high risk customer.
+To do that, the things I did in the following

 **train/test split**